tail-unica/autism-recsys-api/README.md

-# PHaSE-API - Food Recommendation System
+# Autism-recsys-API

-PHaSE-API is a RESTful service that provides personalized food recommendations based on user preferences, restrictions, and other contextual information.
+Autism-recsys-API is an API service that provides recommendations for points of interest (POIs) tailored for individuals with autism.
+The API leverages machine learning models to deliver personalized recommendations based on user preferences and behaviors.

 ## Getting Started